Linear Approximations

 Vector Derivatives: Optimization Foundations

 This function represents the squared distance from the origin — a core component of Mean Squared Error (MSE).
-In this case, the input is the vector \(x\), and the output is the scalar \(x^Tx\).
+The input is the vector \(\mathbf{x}\), and the output is the scalar \(\mathbf{x}^T\mathbf{x}\).

 Symmetry and Optimization Efficiency

-The \(L_2\) norm, or Euclidean distance, is the most common regularization term used to prevent overfitting in AI models.
+The \(L_2\) norm, or Euclidean distance is the most common regularization term used to prevent overfitting in machine learning models.
 Understanding its derivative is key to understanding how weight decay works.

 Geometric Interpretation: The Unit Vector

-The derivative of the \(L_2\) norm is simply the unit vector pointing in the direction of \(x\).
+The gradient of the \(L_2\) norm is the unit vector pointing in the direction of \(\mathbf{x}\).

-In gradient descent, this means that the force of regularization is independent of the magnitude of the weights in terms of direction; it always pulls the weights directly toward the origin with a constant pressure proportional to the learning rate.
-This is the mathematical reason why \(L_2\) regularization effectively "shrinks" weights but rarely sets them to exactly zero (unlike \(L_1\) regularization).
+In gradient descent, this means the regularization force has magnitude independent of the weights' scale: it always pulls the weights directly toward the origin with a constant pressure (proportional to the learning rate).
+This is the mathematical reason \(L_2\) regularization effectively shrinks weights but rarely drives them to exactly zero — unlike \(L_1\) regularization, whose subgradient can point toward zero with full magnitude across a whole axis.